25.0 MB (2.0 MB compressed)

 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Scanning electron micrograph (SEM) of Monarch butterfly egg (Danaus plexippus) on a milkweed leaf.
+Coloured scanning electron micrograph (SEM) of Monarch butterfly egg (Danaus plexippus) on a milkweed leaf.
 In two to five weeks of egg-laying a female will lay about 700 eggs.
 Generally, eggs hatch in 4 days, but cool temperatures delay hatching up to 12 days.
 Newly hatched caterpillars feed on milkweed, their sole source of food.
 Milkweed contains a poison that is harmless to monarchs, but which sickens predators.
 A caterpillar eventually attaches itself to a twig, sheds and forms a chrysalis from which an adult monarch butterfly emerges.
 An adult lives six weeks in summer but those that migrate can live six to nine months over winter.
 Magnification: x10 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.